Prrromanssss/YaNotes-GUI/README.md

 ![Image of the each app](https://github.com/Prrromanssss/NotesPyQt_GUI/raw/main/media_for_README/bot_architerture.png)

-All entities associated with telegram bot are in the bot folder.
+All entities associated with the telegram bot are in the bot folder.
 It should be noted that the api token for the bot is a virtual environment variable.

 ### The rest of the architecture